vulus98/Rethinking-attention/README2.md

 ## Average approach

-In this approach, the FFN takes in the concatenation of a word representation and the average of the representation of all the words in the sentence and produces the updated word representations as output.
+In this approach, the FFN takes in the concatenation of a word representation and the average of the representations of all the words in the sentence and produces the updated word representations as output.
 This is done for all words in each sentence.
-The idea behind this approach is to understand if the average of the word representation is enough information to learn the next representation.
+The idea behind this approach is to understand if the average of the word representations is enough information to learn the next representation.
 Moreover, the advantage of this approach is that it is not dependent on the sentence length.

 Similarly to the full sentence approach, the average approach tries to replace the attention with three level of abstraction:
 - The entire encoder layer (referenced as `ELR`).